mlan/docker-postfix-amavis/README.md

 Domain-Keys Identified Mail (DKIM) is an [email authentication](https://en.wikipedia.org/wiki/Email_authentication) method designed to detect forged sender addresses in emails.
 DKIM allows the receiver to check that an email claimed to have come from a specific [domain](https://en.wikipedia.org/wiki/Domain_name) was indeed authorized by the owner of that domain.
 It achieves this by affixing a [digital signature](https://en.wikipedia.org/wiki/Digital_signature), linked to a domain name, `MAIL_DOMAIN`, to each outgoing email message, which the receiver can verify by using the DKIM key published in the [DNS](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) records for that domain.

-amavisd-new is configured to check the digital signature of incoming email as well as add digital signatures to outgoing email.
+amavis is configured to check the digital signature of incoming email as well as add digital signatures to outgoing email.

 #### `DKIM_KEYBITS`